apache/nuttx/configs/esp32-core/README.txt

   FLASH:             0x400d0018 0x40400018  RX  iram0_2_seg (actually FLASH)
   RTC slow memory:   0x50000000 0x50001000  RW  rtc_slow_seg (NOTE 3)

-  NOTE 1: Linker script will reserved space at the beginning of the segment
+  NOTE 1: Linker script will reserve space at the beginning of the segment
           for BT and at the end for trace memory.
   NOTE 2: Heap enads at the top of dram0_0_seg
-  NOTE 3: Linker script will reserved space at the beginning of the segment
+  NOTE 3: Linker script will reserve space at the beginning of the segment
           for co-processor reserve memory and at the end for ULP coprocessor reserve memory.